-ENV 302 Wetland Ecology Laboratory (1) F, Sp, Su
+ENV 302 Wetland Ecology Laboratory (1) F, Sp, Su Prerequisite: BIO 131 A field examination of the structure

 Prerequisite: BIO 131.
 A field examination of the structures and dynamics of wetland ecosystems in Southern Florida, including soil types, indicator species, and human influences.